browserengineering/book/book/invalidation.md

 By creating a new `DocumentLayout`, we ignore all of the old layout information and start from scratch; we are essentially *invalidating* the whole tree.
-So our first optimization has to avoid doing that, reusing as many layout objects as possible.
+So our first optimization has to be avoiding that, reusing as many layout objects as possible.
 That both saves time allocating memory and makes the caching-and-invalidation approach possible by keeping around the old layout information.